 In order to ensure observance of the limitations and restrictions placed on the use of resources available to the Foundation, the accounts of the Foundation are maintained in accordance with the principles of fund accounting.
 Accordingly, resources are classified for accounting and reporting purposes into funds.
 At present, the Foundation does not hold any Unrestricted Contributions.
 All contributions to the Foundation are maintained in accordance with either the objectives specified by the donors or with directives issued by the Board of Directors (the "Board").
 Certain inter-fund transfers may be necessary to ensure the appropriate allocation of assets and liabilities to the respective funds.
-Transfers between the funds are recorded in the statement of changes of fund balances.
+Transfers between the funds are recorded in the Statement of Operations and Changes in Fund Balances.